devoopes/defcon26-meow/guide/README.md

 _Note: from top to bottom Orange, Red, Brown._
 <img src="https://github.com/SeanLeftBelow/defcon26-meow/blob/master/guide/img/servo.JPG" style="width: 50%; height: 50%" />

-- Once everything is soldered.
-Attach the Battery back, then the servo with double sided tape.
+- Once everything is soldered, attach the battery pack and servo with double sided foam tape.
 The servo will fit perfectly alongside the battery pack.
 <img src="https://github.com/SeanLeftBelow/defcon26-meow/blob/master/guide/img/complete.JPG" style="width: 50%; height: 50%" />

 ## Keil Setup:

-On a windows computer download and install this: http://www2.keil.com/stmicroelectronics-stm32/mdk \
+On a windows computer download and install [Keil](http://www2.keil.com/stmicroelectronics-stm32/mdk) \
-_(in the case this becomes unavailable or the link changes.
-Google for the ARM Keil tool for MDK for STM32L0 and STM32F0)_ \
+_Note: in the case this becomes unavailable or the link changes.
+Google for the `ARM Keil tool for MDK for STM32L0 and STM32F0`_ \
 On the same computer clone this repo and open the firmware directory in Keil.